 Server JavaBeans are looked for in the configuration path, which is analogous to the class path for classes lookup.
 This is implemented reading the serialization files from a custom class loader, com.funambol.framework.config.ConfigClassLoader.
 This class loader (which is instead our server beans loader), is configured to read objects from the configuration path.
-The config path is built appending "/config" to the funambol.home system property value.
-For example, if funambol.home is set to "/opt/Funambol/ds-server", the config path would be "/opt/Funambol/ds-server/config".
+The config path is built appending "config" to the funambol.home system property value.
+For example, if funambol.home is set to "configuration path would be "configuration path would be "configuration".